Criticism of ESPN: Bias towards certain teams and players

+ESPN's NFL coverage has been criticized for having too many topics regarding the Dallas Cowboys, particularly in seasons where the team struggles to win and fails to make the playoffs.
+The Cowboys’ owner Jerry Jones has been the target of ESPN’s criticisms, to the annoyance of viewers who complain about the network milking their topics regarding the Cowboys.
+In the early 2010s, the network’s flagship program First Take has been criticized for what is perceived by many as its excessive coverage of the career of Tim Tebow.
+During his tenure with the New York Jets, in which he did not start in a game, and threw just eight passes the entire season, Tebow was nonetheless often a leading topic on the show.

 Carriage disputes

 Dish Network

 On August 4, 2009, Dish Network sued ESPN for $1 million in a federal breach of contract lawsuit, alleging that the network violated the "Most Favored Nations" clause by not extending the same carriage terms that it provided to Comcast and DirecTV for ESPNU and ESPN Classic.
 On August 5, ESPN announced it would fight the lawsuit and stated in a press release that "we have repeatedly advised Dish that we are in full compliance with our agreement and have offered them a distribution opportunity with respect to ESPNU and ESPN Classic consistent with the rest of the industry.
 We will not renegotiate settled contracts and will vigorously defend this legal action, the apparent sole purpose of which is to get a better deal."

 Dish Network moved ESPNU from its "America's Top 250" package to its "America's Top 120" package on September 30, 2009.
 However, the provider claimed that the change had nothing to do with the lawsuit.
 On June 22, 2010, ESPN majority owner The Walt Disney Company pulled the high definition feeds of ESPNews, Disney Channel, Disney XD and ABC Family from Dish Network's lineup, although the standard definition feeds of all four channels remained on the provider.
 In March 2014, Disney signed a comprehensive carriage deal with Dish Network for its networks (along with several new networks, such as Disney Junior, Longhorn Network, and SEC Network), including high definition feeds and TV Everywhere access for the networks and ABC owned-and-operated stations, and the ability to distribute their networks on a planned over-the-top internet television service.
 As a condition of the new deal, Dish Network agreed to disable the ability to use the automatic commercial skipping function on its Hopper DVR on ABC programming within 72 hours of its original airing.
 In December 2014, Dish Network reached a similar new carriage deal with CBS, restricting the use of AutoHop on CBS programming for seven days after its original airing.

+Disney's channels went dark again on Dish and Sling TV on September 30, 2022.
+The blackout ended almost 48 hours later.